Queensland: 20th century

 The end of World War II saw a wave of immigration from across Europe, with many more immigrants coming from southern and eastern Europe than in previous decades.

 In the later decades of the 20th century, the humid subtropical climate—regulated by the availability of air conditioning—saw Queensland become a popular destination for migrants from interstate.
-Since that time, Queensland has continuously seen high levels of migration from the other states and territories of Australia.

-In 1966, Lyndon B. Johnson became the first U.S. president to visit Queensland.
-During his visit, he met with Australia prime minister Harold Holt.

-The end of the White Australia policy in 1973 saw the beginning of a wave of immigration from around the world, and most prominently from Asia, which continues to the present.

-In 1981 the Great Barrier Reef off Queensland's northeast coast, one of the world's largest coral reef systems, was declared a UNESCO World Heritage Site.

 21st century

 In 2003 Queensland adopted maroon as the state's official colour.
 The announcement was made as a result of an informal tradition to use maroon to represent the state in association with sporting events.

 After three decades of record population growth, Queensland was impacted by major floods between late 2010 and early 2011, causing extensive damage and disruption across the state.

 In 2020, Queensland was impacted by the COVID-19 pandemic.
 Despite a low number and abrupt decline in cases from April 2020 onward, social distancing requirements were implemented from March 2020 including the closure of the state borders.